justinpombrio/solvomatic/README.md

       | 4 |
 ```

-(Notice what happened to the `A C` partition: there were three tuples but now there's
+(Notice the `A C` partition: it used to have three tuples but now it has two.)
-only two.)

 In this tiny example, there are only 2 * 4 * 1 = 8 total possibilities represented by
 this table, so we could just compute the sum for every possibility.
 But in general, a